-In this section you can see some basic information about calories and the macronutrient breakdown.
+In this section you can see some basic information about energy and the macronutrient breakdown.
 Before adding a food to your diary, you can easily see if this listing is a good source of data by looking at how many nutrients it contains and where the data is obtained from.
-Hover your mouse over the circle graph to view the number of calories from each macronutrient in your food.
+Hover your mouse over the circle graph to view how much energy comes from each macronutrient in your food.

 Some foods have a better alternative with more nutrients marked.
 Our curation team is hard at work identifying products in the brand database that have generic equivalents with better data.
 If they’ve tagged a food as having a better alternative, we show you a handy link to the better option.

 Have a look at this Blog Post for some tips and tricks to keep in mind when choosing foods!

 If you use this food often, mark it as a favorite, so that you can easily find it in the favorites tab at a later date!
 To mark a food as a Favorite, click the star icon that appears to the left of the food name after clicking it in the results list.
 That food will now appear in the Favorites results tab.

 To remove a food as a Favorite, simply navigate back to this screen and click the star again, thus removing it from the Favorites list.

 Once you have set your preferences for the food, click Add Serving to enter the serving into your diary.